TreyarkMedia/TreyarkMedia/README.md

-- 👋 Hi, We are @TreyarkMedia
+- 👋 Hi, we are Treyark Media

 <!---